- Police Department Employment

 - Does the department have a field training program?

 Most of the department's positions require some level of department-mandated training.

 Police Officers must successfully complete the field training and evaluation program (FTEP) as part of their conditional offer of employment.
 The FTEP for Police Officers is a minimum of 8 weeks (336 hours) for certified recruits and 12 weeks (504 hours) for uncertified recruits.
 Recruits train will train with several of the departments certified field training officers (FTO) and are constantly evaluated on their proficiency.

 - What are the minimum requirements to become a Police Officer?

 To be considered for a Police Officer position in Surfside Beach, applicants must meet certain minimum requirements to be considered including:

-A detailed job description for each of the department's entry-level positions can be obtained by clicking the links below:
+See the following detailed job descriptions for each of the department's entry-level positions:

 Once a hiring cycle is approved by the Police Chief, the length of that cycle depends on the position being filled.
 In the case of a Police Officer position, the process can take several weeks for the formal process to be completed.
 Once the formal process is completed, selected candidates move to the background phase which can take an additional 2 to 4 weeks.